qmachine/qmachine/docs/http-api.rst

 Set avar
 ~~~~~~~~

-To set the value of an avar, a client must send the new value as a request by
+To set the value of an avar, a client must send the new value in a request by
 known box and known key.

 For the third route, no response data will be sent.